 Severity of Astigmatism: How strong is the astigmatism: mild, moderate, or strong.

-How Display: See only the image with the astigmatism or have this image next to the image of a person with a spherical cornea where the person does not have astigmatism.
+the image of a person with a spherical cornea where the person does not have astigmatism.

-Choose a Preselected Image: Choose another image to examine from a preselected list.
+Choose a Preselected Image: Choose another image to examine from

 Use Your Own Image: You can upload your own image.